marcglasberg/SameAppDifferentTech/MobileAppReactNativeHooks/README.md

 The combination of **container** and **view** is called the "container/view pattern", or "container/presentational pattern", or "smart/dumb pattern".

-The MobX documentation explicitly says you
-<a href="https://mobx.js.org/the-gist-of-mobx.html#33-reactive-react-components">don't need to use</a> the
-container/view pattern:

-> When using MobX there are no smart or dumb components.
-All components
-> render smartly, but are defined in a dumb manner.
-MobX will simply make
-> sure the components are always re-rendered whenever needed, and never more than that.

-While it's true that MobX doesn't need this pattern to know when to rebuild/redraw the component, the separation of concerns is still useful, in my opinion, because it makes the code easier to test and to understand.
+While we don't strictly need this pattern to create the component, the separation of concerns is still useful, in my opinion, because it makes the code easier to test and to understand.

 1. The Container